 But this is just one way that composition can help us fix bad photos.
 There are many different compositions we can use.
 You can start by looking at our beginner’s guide to composition.

 2. Correct Color Temperature

 White balance is vital.
 It’s because you want your images to reflect a realistic environment.
 To ensure that whites are whites, use the right setting for the light you are working with.

-Every light source has a different colour temperature.
+Every light source has a different color temperature.
 The sun is warmer than moonlight.
 But moonlight is warmer than a clear blue sky!
-These differences in colour temperature need to be accounted for.
+These differences in color temperature need to be accounted for.

 White Balance Settings

 Ee can choose between Tungsten, Fluorescent, Daylight, Cloudy, Shade and Flash in our camera settings.
 By using a setting closest to the color temperature in our scene, we can fix odd-looking lighting in photos.

 This is especially true if we are photographing in JPEG format.
 For RAW file images, post-processing software, such as Lightroom, allow us to fix the image’s white balance after the fact.

 For more in-depth knowledge about how to use white balance settings to fix bad photos, read our article on how to understand white balance.